DINOv2 from Meta AI – Finally a Foundational Model in Computer Vision

 In practice, to get better results from the distillation process, we do not use just one student but rather multiple ones and each simultaneously gets the same inputs and yields results.
 During training, an average of all of the student models is created which ends up to be the final graduated distilled model.

-Final distilled model is an average of multiple student models
+Final DINOv2 distilled model is an average of multiple student models

-Final distilled model is an average of multiple student models
+Final DINOv2 distilled model is an average of multiple student models

-First, what is self-supervised learning?
-In short, it means our training data has no labels and the model learn solely from the images.
-The first DINO version also used self-supervised learning techniques.
-Ok, so without data labelling it should be easier to increase training data size right?
-However, previous attempts to increase uncurated data size with self-supervised learning have caused a drop in quality.
+Without data labelling it should be easier to increase training data size right?
+Previous attempts to increase uncurated data size with self-supervised learning have caused a drop in quality.

-With DINOv2, the researchers have built an automated pipeline to create a curated dataset which helped them to reach state of the art results comparing to other self-supervised learning models.
-They started with 25 sources of data that combined had 1.2 billion images (!) and extracted 142 million images out of it.
+With DINOv2, the researchers have built an automated pipeline to create a curated dataset, which is a key factor for reaching state of the art results comparing to other self-supervised learning models.
+The pipeline starts from 25 sources of data that combined had 1.2 billion images (!), and ends with 142 million curated images.

-So, this pipeline has multiple filtering steps.
-For example, in the original uncurated dataset we’ll likely find a lot of cat images, and also some other images.
-Training on such data as is may lead to a model that is very good in understanding cats but may not do very good in generalizing to other domains
+The curation pipeline has multiple filtering steps.
+For example, in the original uncurated dataset we’ll likely find a lot of cat images comparing to non-cat images.
+Training on such dataset may result in a model that is very good in understanding cats but may not do a very good job in generalizing to other domains.

-So one of the steps in this pipeline was to use clustering, which basically means grouping images based on similarities.
-Then, they could sample from each group a similar number of images and were able to create a smaller but more diverse dataset.
+Therefore, one of the steps in this pipeline is clustering, which basically means grouping images based on similarities.
+Then, we sample from each group a similar number of images and able to create a smaller but more diverse dataset.

 Common approach - text guided images